![]() |

 EXPECTATION AND OBLIGATIONS OF VENDORS, STAFF AND MANAGEMENT

-- Improved procurement quality of service for the Commission.
+• Improved quality of service delivery for procurement processes of the Commission.

 STAKEHOLDERS PARTICIPATION IN SERVICE PROVISION